 In 2007, Ethical Culture Fieldston (ECF), an independent school located in New York, joined the Green Schools Alliance, a global network whose mission is to empower K-12 schools to lead the movement toward environmental sustainability, and pledged to reduce its carbon footprint by at least 30 percent in five years and achieve carbon neutrality (i.e., a net-zero carbon footprint) by 2020.
 In April 2013, ECF learned that it had fulfilled the pledge and had reduced its carbon emissions by 31 percent by reducing its paper consumption, electricity, fuel, and solid waste.
 Other factors that helped lower the school’s carbon emissions included the expansion of composting efforts and retrofitting all cafeteria kitchens with more energy-efficient appliances.
 According to Sightlines, a facilities management firm, ECF has the lowest carbon emission rate per student and per gross square foot among peer institutions.

 Stepping out of routine and starting with a simple act like online registration can help change the culture of a school.
 Schools that wish to build socially responsible attitudes and skills in students must commit to this task by rethinking school culture, designing programs, and integrating technologies that enable parent involvement and action learning for students.
 A comprehensive emphasis on developing social responsibility will enable students to make a difference in their schools, families, and communities—and will churn out young people with the skills and empathy that this disrupted world needs.

-What are your plans for next year?
-How do you foresee your school year in terms of values, social responsibility and sustainability?
-Summer is an opportune time to look ahead and develop an implementation plan for developing your schools conscience.
+What are your plans for the next school year?
+How do you foresee the year in terms of values, social responsibility and sustainability?
+Each summer is an opportune time to look ahead and develop an implementation plan for developing your school’s conscience.